 COMMIT block because the

-In MySQL 5.7, it is also safe to replicate
+It is also safe to replicate transactions from

 Every transaction (including